jocko981/boopro-react-app/README.md

 # You will have to download this and run it on your local machine to check out the app.
+To login use account:
+example@boopro.tech / 123123

 # Getting Started with Create React App